High Blood Pressure

 ACE inhibitors work by preventing the activity of an enzyme.
 Known as the angiotensin converting enzyme, or ACE, this agent acts as a catalyst in turning the angiotensin hormone into angiotensin II.
 A high presence of this evolved hormone causes high blood pressure.
 Treatments such as Zestril thereby work by stopping this hormonal conversion, and lowering blood pressure.

 The function of combination drugs varies, as they contain different active ingredients which reduce blood pressure in different ways.

 Zestoretic contains an ACE inhibitor, and another type of medication, called a diuretic.
 The way diuretics function is by increasing the amount of salt the kidneys take out of the blood.
 When this salt is extracted, it draws water from the blood with it; thus decreasing blood pressure.

 Prestim meanwhile, contains a diuretic and a beta-blocker.
-The latter of these works by limiting the effects of adrenaline on the heart, causing it to exert less pressure during a beat.
+The latter of these works by limiting the effects of adrenaline in the body, which helps to reduce heart rate and in turn blood pressure.

 What are the side effects?